webida/webida-client/common/src/webida/server-api-0.1-lib/webida-service-api-0.1/docs/AuthApi.md

 <a name="login"></a>
 # **login**
-> LoginResponse login(body)
+> Token login(body)

-Basic authentication to support webida-simple-auth security scheme defined in this spec.
-Service / Product implementations who need better security, should override this operation or add their own login api and security definitions. see webida devloper guide to read details about webida-simpe-auth security sceheme.
+A &#39;VERY&#39; basic authentication, required to use webida-simple-auth security scheme.
+Service / Product implementations who need better security, should override this operation or add their own login api or some other specs like OAuth2.
+Simple auth is not suitable for large-sacle, multi-tennant service.
+Generated accss token inherits all restriction from master token.
+In normal login, unrestricted access token will be granted with reasonably short expiration time.
+Every client should respawn another access token with issueToken API before current access token expires.

 ### Example
 ```javascript